-NDMU anticipates enrollment in the Post-Bachelors Certificate
+NDMU anticipates enrollment in the Master's program.

-2020-21 2021-22 2022-23 2023-24 2024-25 Enrollment 10 15 20 20 25
+2020-21 2021-22 2022-23 2023-24 2024-25 Enrollment (Master's) 5 10 15 15 15

-D. Reasonableness of Program Duplication, if any.
+D. Reasonableness of Program Duplication, if any:

 Upon review of the Maryland Higher Education Commission's academic program inventory, there are no similar programs in the geographic region or State.

-With its foundational courses and program in Nonprofit Management as well as its graduate level communication and education programming, NDMU is uniquely poised to offer the PBC in Philanthropy.
+With its foundational courses and program in Nonprofit Management as well as its graduate level communication and education programming, NDMU is uniquely poised to offer the MA in Philanthropy.

-E. Relevance to the Implementation or Maintenance of High-demand Programs at Historically Black Institutions (HBIs):
+E. Relevance to the Implementation of Maintenance of High-demand Programs at Historically Black Institutions (HBIs):

-No Historically Black College or University (HBCU) currently offers a similar program singularly focused on the specific professional skills associated with philanthropy.
-NDMU's proposed MA in Philanthropy is not anticipated to compete with any high demand program at a HBCU.
+No Historically Black Institutions (HBIs) currently offers a similar program singularly focused on the specific professional skills associated with philanthropy.
+NDMU's proposed MA in Philanthropy is not anticipated to compete with any high demand program at a HBIs.

-F. Relevance to the Support of the Uniqueness and Institutional identities and Missions of HBIs:
+F. Relevance to the Support of the Uniqueness and Institutional identities and Missions of Historically Black Institutions (HBIs)

-This program does not duplicate a similar program at a Maryland HBI; therefore, approval of this PBC will not have a negative impact on the uniqueness and institutional identity and mission of these HBCUs.
+This program does not duplicate a similar program at a Maryland HBI; therefore, approval of this degree will not have a negative impact on the uniqueness and institutional identity and mission of these HBIs.
 In fact, this program will increase access for minority undergraduate students interested in a career in philanthropy.
-An appropriate student for NDMU's proposed MA program will apply after attending and completing a baccalaureate degree at any undergraduate institution, including any of Maryland's HBCUs.
+An appropriate student for NDMU's proposed MA program will apply after attending and completing a baccalaureate degree at any undergraduate institution, including any of Maryland's HBIs.